openmindculture/wp_template_opinionated/README.md

 # WordPress Template (opinionated, pure PostCSS Version)

+⚠️ This repository is not actively maintained anymore!
+Please consider [`openmindculture/wp-impact-theme`](https://github.com/openmindculture/wp-impact-theme/) as a more up-to-date template!

 ⚠️ **INCOMPATIBLE WITH WORDPRESS CODE STYLE!**

 `wp_template_opionated` is a classic theme starter boilerplate for a standalone theme focused on modern coding standards, performance, and accessibility, using future CSS instead of SCSS.